dermotduffy/hass-motioneye/README.md

 * Binary sensors: The Core version of the motionEye integration will not feature binary sensors (see [relevant codereview feedback](https://github.com/home-assistant/core/pull/52493#discussion_r673674561)).
 Instead users should convert events into a binary sensors [see example](#synthetic-binary-sensor).
 * Switches: The Core version of the motionEye integration disables the `Text Overlay`, `Video Streaming` and `Upload Enabled` switches by default.
 They can be manually enabled in the UI for the device in Home Assistant.

+**Note**: As the [migration](https://github.com/dermotduffy/hass-motioneye/projects/3) is nearly complete, no further changes are planned for this repository.

 ## Features

    * Dynamic motionEye camera addition/removal.